iamKateryna/iamKateryna/README.md

 - Have experience in Machine Learning Research and Software Engineering for Machine Learning projects

-- Passionate about bouldering and horseriding
+- Passionate about biking and horseriding

 <!--
 **iamKateryna/iamKateryna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.